Self-Supervised Learning for Glass Composition Screening: Method

 The concentrations of different glass components vary widely, leading to significant differences in their magnitudes.
 To address this, we normalized the composition data using Z-Score normalization for each component proportion, \( x_i \), as follows:

 where $ \bar{x}_{i} $ and $ \text{std}(x_i) $ represent the mean and standard deviation of the compositional ratio $ x_i $.
-In the training set, the samples were augmented and normalized before being fed into the model, whereas the validation samples only underwent normalization.
+All the samples in the training set, validating set, and test set were normalized before being fed into the model.
+Following Z-score normalization, the inherent sparsity of the original composition data (i.e., exact zero values indicating the absence of a component) was not preserved, as absent components are transformed to negative values.